Engines in the motor vehicles are now replaced with batteries that consume less energy and more efficient.

 Initially, research was focused on the development of hybrid engines that used biofuel, along with petrol or diesel.
 However, these engines exhibited limited driving range and required longer periods for charging of their batteries.
 This triggered research towards replacing the batteries with ‘fuel cells’ which do not release any smoke.

-Conclusion- As an individual, a few steps can be taken from your end.
+Conclusion- As an individual, a few steps can be taken from our end.
 Minimize the use of private vehicles and make use of vehicles that use CNG as fuel for travelling shorter distances.
 Buy vehicles which are made of advanced technology of engines that consume less fuel.

 Editor: Dr Prajakta Dandekar Jain